-The largest industry in Uralla is primary production.
-Agriculture was worth \$58 million in value-added to the Uralla economy in 2017.
-The primary production sector will continue to be a major jobs generator, including research opportunities associated with the university and the CSIRO runs an agricultural research station near Uralla.
-The main primary production industries are livestock for meat, cropping, and fine wool.
+The largest industry in Uralla continues to be primary production.
+Agriculture was worth \$58 million value-added to the Uralla economy in 2017.
+The primary production sector will continue to be a prominent job generator, including research opportunities associated with the university and the CSIRO, which runs an agricultural research station near Uralla.
+The main primary production industries are cattle for meat, cropping, sheep for meat and fine wool as well as stud stock production to support the meat and wool enterprises.
 Uralla Shire is known to produce some of the finest wool in Australia.

-The cooler temperatures are also suitable for growing produce such as apples, pears and stone fruit.
+The cooler temperatures and high elevations are also suitable for growing produce such as apples, pears, plums and cherries.
 Fruit and horticulture contribute just over \$1 million to the Shire economy with the smaller orchard blocks being increasingly used for artisan products.
-The Shire also has several vineyards which provide significant tourism opportunities.
+The Shire also has several vineyards combining cool climate wine production with restaurant facilities and these provide significant tourism opportunities.

-Along with the major industries, there are several small industries and/or manufacturing activities such as several foundries, orchards, herb packaging facility, brewery, steel fabrication, wool garment production, goatmilk skincare products, specialist food producers, vineyards and wineries and gin distillery that provide employment opportunities.
+Along with the major industries, there are several small industries and/or manufacturing activities such as two foundries, orchards, herb packaging facility, brewery, steel fabrication, wool garment production, goatmilk skincare products, specialist food producers, vineyards, wineries and gin distillery.

-Many professionals have relocated to Uralla to take advantage of the availability of the NBN.
 Uralla is also the home of Lockheed Martin's satellite tracking station, which is part of a global network of ground-based facilities used to control satellites.